 The University uses multiple methods to communicate and disseminate information to the larger community.
 The Rave Alert application is a mass communication method utilizing cell phones to pass on emergency information.
 Anyone with a cell phone can be added into the system and the police department can send out information to the campus community immediately when a message is created and sent.
 The University computer network and alert digital message screens are also used to pass on emergency information.
-Local media such as TV and radio aids in disseminating the message to the off-campus community when necessary.
+Local media such as TV and radio aids in disseminating the off campus when necessary.